Boxing career of Muhammad Ali: Boxing style

 Muhammad Ali's boxing gloves are preserved in the Smithsonian Institution National Museum of American History.

 Ali had a highly unorthodox boxing style for a heavyweight (210 pounds), epitomized by his catchphrase "float like a butterfly, sting like a bee."
-Never an overpowering puncher, Ali relied early in his career on his incredible hand speed, superb reflexes and constant movement, dancing and circling opponents for most of the fight, holding his hands low and lashing out with a quick, cutting left jab that he threw from unpredictable angles.
-His footwork was so strong that it was extremely difficult for opponents to cut down the ring and corner Ali against the ropes.
+Ali relied early in his career on his incredible hand speed, superb reflexes and constant movement, dancing and circling opponents for most of the fight, holding his hands low and lashing out with a quick, cutting left jab that he threw from unpredictable angles.
+His footwork made it difficult for opponents to cut down the ring and corner Ali against the ropes.
 He was also able to quickly dodge punches with his speed, head movement, dancing and footwork.

 One of Ali's greatest tricks was to make opponents overcommit by pulling straight backward from punches.
 Disciplined, world-class boxers chased Ali and threw themselves off balance attempting to hit him because he seemed to be an open target, only missing and leaving themselves exposed to Ali's counter punches, usually a chopping right.
 Slow motion replays show that this was precisely the way Sonny Liston was hit and apparently knocked out by Ali in their second fight.
 Ali often flaunted his movement by dancing the "Ali Shuffle", a sort of center-ring jig.
 Ali's early style was so unusual that he was initially discounted because he reminded boxing writers of a lightweight, and it was assumed he would be vulnerable to big hitters like Sonny Liston.